nuxeo/nuxeo/README.md

 This addons also provides a contribution to the publisher service so that you can publish a tree via the publisher.

+## Proxy handling

+TODO This addon also provides helpers for handling proxies :
+* adding a document to a proxy folder actually adds it to its target folder, see TestSnapshotingAndProxies.testAddAndGetProxyFolderChildren()